braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/ios/content_cards/implementation_guide.md

 #### Backend Explanation

 The message center logic is driven by the `contentCardClassType` that is provided by the key-value pairs from Braze.
-Using the `addContentCardToView()` function, we are able to both filter and identify these class types.
+Using the `addContentCardToView()` function, you are able to both filter and identify these class types.

 {% tabs %}
 {% tab Swift %}